Sweet Dog

 Open the door at every ring

-Throughout the learning, even the rings that seem accidental.
-The real reward is no longer the treat: it's the door opening.
+All the way through the learning, even for the rings that look unintentional.
+The real reward is no longer the treat: it is the door opening.

 3